rehanvdm/cdk-express-pipeline/docs/src/content/docs/build-systems/github-actions.md

 and many stacks.

 Recommended defaults:
-- `diff` config: `'stage'` is a good balance between granularity and performance as each job will post a GitHub comment if `writeAsComment` is set to `true`.
+- `diff` config: `'stage'` is a good balance between granularity and performance.
 - `deploy` config: `'stack'` is recommended so that each job only shows the CFN deployment logs for that stack and the job can be retried if it fails without affecting other stacks.